What I do

 How I’m different

 While I use all the same well-established therapeutic tools as any provider trained in modern “evidence-based” approaches, you will find that my method is also distinct in some important respects.
 The core difference is that I have an explicit, philosophically-informed perspective on human nature and thriving that shapes every aspect of my approach.
-This perspective is unapologetically secular, and also deeply soulful; ruthlessly realistic, and also profoundly hopeful about the power of one’s unfettered mind and imagination to change one’s life for the better.
+This perspective is unapologetically secular, and also deeply spiritual; ruthlessly realistic, and also profoundly hopeful about the power of one’s unfettered mind and imagination to change one’s life for the better.
 As a result, you might find that I cheer you on with more fervor, but also challenge you to think deeper, fight harder, and aim higher in the direction of your chosen vision than some other therapists might do.
 It also means I will strongly encourage you to challenge and push back on my perspective, and will welcome honest disagreement as an opportunity for mutual exploration and learning.
 Indeed, one of my favorite aspects of this work is getting to learn and grow in step with my clients, and being inspired—even humbled—by them in turn.
 If this sounds enticing (even if a little scary) to you, I welcome you to get in touch by filling out this contact form and telling me a bit about what you’re looking for.